emtee40/FMHY-wiki/Stream-Site-Grading.md

 1. Content is 1080p, and can be lowered. ✔️
 1. Finds streams consistently for both new and old content. ✔️
 1. They have 9 sources, and it does auto-switch if one fails. ✔️
-1. Site does have auto-next. ✔️
+1. Site does have episode auto-next. ✔️
 1. Very nice UI, search works well, lots of user settings. ✔️
 1. You can add, search or adjust subtitles on the site. ✔️
 1. It has movies, shows and anime. ✔️